 • Make it with raspberry Jello.
 Substitute the strawberry Jello for raspberry Jello and add fresh raspberries instead of sliced strawberries.

-How to Make Jello Pretzel Salad
+Directions For How to Make This Strawberry Pretzel Salad Recipe

-1. Preheat the oven: First, preheat your oven to 350℉.
+1. Preheat the oven: First, preheat your oven to 350 degrees Fahrenheit.

-2. Make the Jello: Pour the two packets of strawberry jello into a large mixing bowl then add the boiling water.
+2. Make the Jello: Pour the two packets of strawberry jello into a large mixing bowl.
+Then, add the boiling water.
 Whisk until the jello powder has dissolved.
 Set aside.

-3. Crush the pretzels: Place the pretzels in a large food processor and pulse until the pretzels are large crumbs.
+3. Crush the pretzels: Place the pretzels in a large food processor, and pulse until the pretzels are large crumbs.

 7. Chill the filling: Place the pan in the fridge to cool for 30 minutes.

-close up image of jello pretzel salad served on a white round plate
+close up image of jello pretzel salad served on a white round plate.

 Quick Tip